cyberhobo/wordpress-geo-mashup/readme.txt

 and [GeoNames](http://geonames.org) to create a GeoCMS that puts you in control of all your content, including geographic data.

+Thanks to [Abhinav Mishra](https://twitter.com/0ctac0der) for finding an XSS bug in the map template.

 Thanks to [Alex Chepovetsky](https://www.linkedin.com/in/alexchepovetsky) and [Maxim Lemberg](https://www.linkedin.com/in/maxim-lemberg-661a06149/) for finding an XSS bug in the location editor.